hunterlong/tokenbalance/README.md

 ![TokenBalance](http://i.imgur.com/43Blvht.jpg)

-# TokenBalance
+# TokenBalance Server
+Connects to your local geth IPC and prints out a simple JSON response for ethereum token balances.
+Runs on port *19705*.
 Fetch the balance of a token on the ethereum network.

 ```bash
 https://api.tokenbalance.com/balance/CONTRACT_HERE/ETHER_ADDRESS